tengu-team/interface-kubernetes-deployer/README.md

 Use `send_create_request(request)` to send resource requests. `request` is expected to be a list where each element is a dict which represents a resource.

+Use `get_uuid()` to get the generated uuid for this relation.
+You can use this uuid as part of the name of the k8s resource.
+This will avoid conflicts even when cross model relations are used.

 As an example, if we would want to deploy resources defined in `charm_dir() + '/files/resources.yaml'`:
 ```python
 @when('endpoint.{relation-name}.available')